AsleepCoffee/General-Notes/Terms/readme.md

  IDP:

    Idnetity Provider.
 An entity that create, maintains, and manages authetications for SPs/RPs.
+SP/RP does not care how the IDP operates, only that a trusted response is recived.